Cjaker/zerobot-docs/docs/lua_scripting/functions/game.md

 -- Note: you need to open a text window before writing the text.
 Additionally, this function automatically closes the window after writing by simulating the ESCAPE key.
 This function sends the text directly to the server to be written, it is not dependent on the game interface.
 It is important to have the text window open before using this function.
 -- @param text (string) - The text to be written. function Game.writeTextWindow(text)

+-- Apply imbuement
+-- This function is a wrapper around the external function gameApplyImbuement.
+-- @param slot (number) - The slot of the item to clear the imbuement.
+The slot value starts at 0.
+Example: slot 0, 1, 2.
+-- @param imbuementId (number) - The ID of the imbuement to be applied.
+-- @param isProtected (boolean) - If should increase success rate for imbuement.
+-- @return true if was successfully sent the action to server, otherwise false function Game.applyImbuement(slot, imbuementId, isProtected)

+-- Clear imbuement
+-- This function is a wrapper around the external function gameClearImbuement.
+-- @param slot (number) - The slot of the item to clear the imbuement.
+The slot value starts at 0.
+Example: slot 0, 1, 2.
+-- @return true if was successfully sent the action to server, otherwise false function Game.clearImbuement(slot)

+-- Close imbuement window
+-- This function is a wrapper around the external function gameCloseImbuementWindow.
+-- @return true if was successfully sent the action to server, otherwise false function Game.closeImbuementWindow()
 ```